CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/reference_based_phasing/README.md

 Acknowledgements
-We would like to acknowledge the developers of EAGLE software for providing the tools necessary for phasing and imputation.
+We would like to acknowledge the developers of EAGLE software for providing the tools necessary for pre-phasing.
 Their contribution is greatly appreciated.